imagej/imagej.github.io/_pages/plugins/graph-cut.md

 Yuri Boykov and Vladimir Kolmogorov, <b>An Experimental Comparison of Min-Cut/Max-Flow Algorithms for Energy Minimization in Computer Vision.</b>, In IEEE Transactions on Pattern Analysis and Machine Intelligence, September 2004.

-The plugin can be found under {% include bc content='Plugins|Segmentation|Graph Cut'%}.
+The plugin can be found under {% include bc path='Plugins|Segmentation|Graph Cut'%}.

 Settings
 --------